 A Hong Konger of Portuguese heritage, Tony grew up in both Hong Kong and Lisbon but now divides his time between Bath and Twickenham.

 Sue attended the Sixth Form at Prior as a day girl between 1986-88.
-She trained as an Accountant and has worked mainly in the public/NHS and NFP sectors.
-She is currently Finance Director of Historic Royal Palaces with a rather splendid office in Hampton Court Palace!
-Sue lives in East Molesey, Surrey but spends time with family who still live in Bath.
+She trained as an Accountant and has worked mainly in the Public/NHS and Not-For-Profit sectors.
+She is currently working as an Interim Consultant after spending the last 5 years as Finance Director of Historic Royal Palaces with a rather splendid office in Hampton Court Palace!
+Sue lives in East Molesey, Surrey, but spends time with family who still live in Bath.

 Sue has been an active member of the Prior Park Alumni for many years and is keen that the links with the school are maintained and enhanced.

 Simon is currently Headmaster of Chafyn Grove, an independent, coeducational boarding, prep school in Salisbury.
 He was educated at Stonyhurst and Cambridge.
 After a gap year as a Platoon Commander in the Royal Green Jackets, he taught at Dulwich College Preparatory School.
 He then spent a year in up-country Kenya at Pembroke House before moving to St. John’s Beaumont Prep School in Windsor as Housemaster, then Deputy Head.
 In 2010 he took over the Headship of Moreton Hall in Suffolk, before moving to Chafyn Grove in September 2016.
 Simon is the Governor with responsibility for safeguarding.